CS2335

 Moving GameObjects: RigidBody2D

 Then we need to attach a RigidBody2D component to our Player gameObject.
-The Unity Manual explains that we need to add a RigidBody2D component so that we can use the Unity Physics Engine to move our Player in the scene.
+The explains that we need to add a RigidBody2D component so that we can use the Unity Physics Engine to move our Player in the scene.
 We can update the player's RigidBody.velocity or add a force to the RigidBody2D each frame in response to the user key-presses, to cause the gameObject to move in a realistic way.

 RigidBody2D